Michael Johnson (fighter): 2013

 Johnson faced Reza Madadi on April 6, 2013, at UFC on Fuel TV 9.
 Despite almost finishing Madadi with a head kick in the first round, Johnson eventually succumbed to the wrestling of Madadi and lost the fight via submission in the third round.

 Johnson faced Joe Lauzon on August 17, 2013, at UFC Fight Night 26.
 He won the fight via unanimous decision, after outstriking Lauzon for all three rounds.

 Johnson faced Gleison Tibau on December 28, 2013, at UFC 168.
 He won the fight by knockout in the second round.

 2014

 Due to an injury to Ross Pearson, Johnson stepped in to face Melvin Guillard at UFC Fight Night 37.
 Johnson won the fight via unanimous decision.

 Johnson was expected to face Josh Thomson on July 26, 2014, at UFC on Fox 12.
 However, on July 11, the UFC announced, that Johnson had been pulled from the bout.
-It was later revealed, that Johnson was pulled from the bout and would not compete, during the remainder of 2014 his arrest in Palm Beach County, Florida in April 2014.
+It was later revealed that Johnson had been pulled from the bout and would not compete for the remainder of 2014 following his arrest in Palm Beach County, Florida, in April of that year.